 Leteinturier-Guissé says marketing is extremely important because new business owners often believe that their idea is so great that customers will automatically flock to their business.

-“People always underestimate how much they have to spend on marketing.
-That’s one place where people should overestimate.
+“Entrepreneurs often underestimate how much they have to spend on marketing, but that's one place where people should overestimate.
 Once the business is open you need to spend money to let people know where you are,” she says.

 Learn from your experience